valeoai/ReGentS/README.md

 ### Python version

-The code is compatible with Python <=3.11.
+The code is compatible with Python <=3.11 on Linux servers.
 Follow the instructions below to create your conda environment for ReGentS.

 ```
 conda create --name regents python=3.11